josecv/termrequester/README.md

 ### `GET /phenotypes`

-Search the phenotypes that match a text givne.
+Search the phenotypes that match a given text.

 ###### Parameters